MileHacker Logo

 Traditional Markets

-• Farmers' Markets: Seasonal options include Arcata Plaza Farmers' Market (Tuesdays/Saturdays) and Old Town Eureka Farmers' Market (Thursdays).
+• Farmers' Markets: Seasonal options include Arcata Plaza Farmers' Market (Tuesdays/Saturdays) and The Historic center Eureka Farmers' Market (Thursdays).

-• Offer local produce, baked goods, artisan crafts, and prepared foods.
+• Have local produce, baked goods, artisan crafts, and prepared foods.

 • Great for experiencing local community vibrancy and finding fresh, regional products.

-• Supermarkets: Major chains like Safeway or Fred Meyer in larger towns for general groceries.
+• Supermarkets: Major chain accommodations such as Safeway or Fred Meyer in larger towns for general groceries.

 Artisan Crafts & Souvenirs